GoodforGod/dummymaker/README.md

 #### *Export as a string value demonstration*

-Is useful in save you have custom writer or need to send it over network.
+*Export as string* useful in save you have custom writer or need to send it over network.

 ![](https://media.giphy.com/media/CnQ0MV17s9ypi/giphy.gif)